 For example, in the case of Libananco v.
 Turkey, Turkey based its security for costs request on an argument that, inter alia, Libananco’s claim was funded and that the funder was a fraudster who would not pay for a costs award.
 The tribunal considered that there was no established ICSID practice in awarding security for costs.
 It would therefore only be in an extreme case, where an essential interest of a party stood in danger of irreparable damage, that such could be ordered.
 The tribunal thus rejected the application.
-A similar approach was also taken in the case of Hamester v.
+A similar approach was taken in the case of Hamester v.
 Ghana, where the tribunal found that ‘there was a serious risk that an order for security for costs would stifle the Claimant’s claims’ and that there was no evidence that the measures requested were necessary and urgent.
 Even in more recent cases, tribunals have confirmed that the existence of TPF per se is not determinative as to whether or not security for costs must be granted.

 The high standard to grant security of costs – at least in the sphere of investment treaty arbitration – has only exceptionally been met.
 The first such case was RSM v.
-Santa Lucia.
-In that case, it was the combination of three factors that led to the then unprecedented decision to order security for costs: (1) RSM’s history of non-compliance with costs orders; (2) RSM’s admission of having limited financial resources; and (3) the admission of funding by an unknown funder.
-The decision, however, was not unanimous.
-Notably, assenting arbitrator Gavan Griffith QC went further and held that, once TPF is revealed, ‘the onus is cast on the claimant to disclose all relevant factors and to make a case why security for costs should not be made’.
+Saint Lucia, in which a combination of three factors led to the then unprecedented decision to order security for costs: (1) RSM’s history of non-compliance with costs orders; (2) RSM’s admission of having limited financial resources; and (3) the admission of funding by an unknown funder.
+The decision was not unanimous, however.
+Notably, assenting arbitrator Gavan Griffith KC went further and held that, once TPF is revealed, ‘the onus is cast on the claimant to disclose all relevant factors and to make a case why security for costs should not be made’.

 In the case of García Armas v.
 Venezuela, the terms of the funding agreement were relevant to security for costs being directed.
-In that case, the claimants had disclosed the existence of TPF and the tribunal had (unusually) ordered the production of the funding agreement to protect the integrity of the proceedings.
+The claimants had disclosed the existence of TPF and the tribunal had (unusually) ordered the production of the funding agreement to protect the integrity of the proceedings.
 As per the terms of the agreement, the funder did not have an obligation to cover an award for costs, so the tribunal asked the claimants to prove that they could cover such an award.
-The claimants were unable to do so, and the tribunal granted security for costs.
+The claimants were unable to do so and the tribunal granted security for costs.

 TPF and costs